FREE HOUSING FAIR & EXPO – JUNE 14, 2025

 Event Highlights include the opportunity to attend informative workshops, speak directly with housing experts, win prizes and giveaways by pre-registering online and attending in person, learn about mortgage products from trusted lenders, explore down payment assistance programs, access resources to help prevent foreclosure, receive free information for renters and homeowners, and enjoy free admission and parking.

-With June 14th fast approaching, space is limited.
-Visit www.homebuyer.ncjar.com today to secure your spot and take your first steps toward achieving the American Dream of homeownership.
+Spots are filling up fast, and pre-registration is required to qualify for giveaways.
+Visit [Insert Registration Link] now to reserve your place at this vital community event.

 Disclaimer: You must be present at the event to be eligible for giveaways.
-Attendance by proxy is not permitted.
+Attendance by proxy is not allowed.

 Ella Mae Gading-Delacruz